To find on-campus research experiences during the academic year:

 - Participate in the Maryland Student Researchers Program -- This is especially good for students with little or no previous experience.

-- Contact your professors and teaching assistants -- If their research interests match yours, send a brief description of your interests, a resume, and your transcript to them by e-mail.
+- Contact your professors and PhD-level teaching assistants directly -- If their research interests match yours, send a brief description of your interests, a resume, and your transcript to them by e-mail.

-- Consider science policy and/or science writing, as well.
+- Consider science policy, science writing, or other work related to science, as well.

 Summer Research (REU) Internships